 ATCO's assets are located across the Perth greater metropolitan area, Albany, Brunswick Junction, Bunbury, Busselton, Capel, Geraldton, Harvey, Kalgoorlie, and Pinjarra.
-Throughout this document we refer to our networks of gas infrastructure within Western Australia as "the Network".
+Throughout this document we refer to our assets and networks of gas infrastructure within Western Australia as "the Network".

-ATCO Gas Australia Pty Ltd, ACN 089 531 975 is part of the ATCO Group of Companies.
+ATCO, ACN 089 531 975 is part of the ATCO Group of Companies.